mingzeG/DropCov/README.md

 #### Train with ResNet

-You can run the `main.py` to train or evaluate as follow:
+You can run the `main.py` to train as follow:

 ```
 CUDA_VISIBLE_DEVICES={device_ids} python -u main.py -a {model_name} --epochs {epoch_num} --b {batch_size} --lr_mode {the schedule of learning rate decline} {imagenet-path}